-- regex a regex string or precompiled pattern to match against - flags (int) flags that will be passed to the underlying re function (default 0) - func (callable) which underlying re function to call (options are re.fullmatch, re. search, re.match, default is None which means either re.fullmatch or an emulation of it on Python 2).
-For performance reasons, they won't be used directly but on a pre-re. compileed pattern.
+- regex a regex string or precompiled pattern to match against - flags (int) flags that will be passed to the underlying re function (default 0) - func (callable) which underlying re function to call.
+Valid options are re.fullmatch, re.search, and re.match; the default None means re.fullmatch.
+For performance reasons, the pattern is always precompiled using re.compile.